k4u5hik/AWS-CCP-Practice-Test/README.md

 # DISCLAIMER:
 - I have found and corrected a few test answers from the text default file.
+If you happen to find more mistakes then feel free to send a PR.

 # AWS-CCP-Practice-Test
 - 891 Questions and Answers